audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 ­
 **Fred**

 Good god. [_Sinner Get Ready_](/reviews/lingua-ignota-sinner-get-ready/) was a mesmerising, horrifying record, and I’m not sure any track represents its stomach-churning credentials better than “Pennsylvania Furnaces”.
-Its disgust is presented with perfect clarity, which makes it all the more powerful.
-Now that the experiences behind it have been revealed my awe has only increased.
+While much of the record is infused with religious fervour of the hellfirish variety, what makes “Pennsylvania Furnaces” so unsettling is its heavenliness.
+Hymns wished they soared and swept and shook your soul like this track does.
+It makes you understand Ignota’s disgust is underpinned by a perfect clarity of thought and purpose, which makes it all the more powerful.
+Now that [the experiences behind it have been revealed](https://www.nme.com/news/music/lingua-ignota-accuses-daughters-alexis-marshall-of-sexual-and-emotional-abuse-3115427) my awe has only increased.

 ---